onflow/docs/docs/evm/cadence/batched-evm-transactions.md

 ### Wrapping FLOW as WFLOW

 Next, we're on to the first EVM interaction - wrapping FLOW as WFLOW.
-This is done by encoding the `deposit()` function call and setting the value to the mint cost.
+This is done by encoding the `deposit()` function call and setting the call value to the mint cost.
 The COA then calls the WFLOW contract with the encoded calldata, gas limit, and value.

 ```cadence
 /* Wrap FLOW in EVM as WFLOW */